Beaujolais

 France | Beaujolais

 While Guy Breton has proved he can make beautiful reds across many different crus, Villié-Morgon is his home, and this is his flagship cuvée.
-Eighty-year-old vines and sandy, high-elevation slopes give this Gamay a little bit of depth, but even so, in 2024, the prevailing character is ethereal and racy, with zesty orange and bright cherry fruit.
+Eighty-year-old vines and sandy, high-elevation slopes give this Gamay a lot of depth, but even so, in 2024, the prevailing character is ethereal and racy, with zesty orange and bright cherry fruit.
 A bottle for the barbecue ice bucket!